JordanHatch/maslow-redux/README.md

 - `SMTP_PASSWORD`: the password used to connect to the SMTP server
 - `SMTP_DOMAIN`: the HELO domain used when sending emails (optional)

+If you are using Sendgrid and the `SENDGRID_USERNAME` variable is present, Maslow will use Sendgrid for emails instead.

+- `SENDGRID_USERNAME`: the username for your Sendgrid account
+- `SENDGRID_PASSWORD`: the password for your Sendgrid account

 ### Basic authentication

 In addition to the user authentication, you can protect the app with HTTP Basic